 - Car accidents: Human error is at the root of most car accidents.
 Our law firm has earned a reputation in Georgia for getting results for families who lost loved ones in crashes caused by distracted drivers, drunk drivers, and other forms of negligence.

 - Motorcycle accidents: Because riders and their passengers have little to protect them in a crash, it's a tragic reality that many accidents involving motorcycles result in death.
-George S. Johnson understands how to handle these complex cases and will fight to get your family the compensation it’s entitled to.
+We understand how to handle these complex cases and will fight to get your family the compensation it’s entitled to.

 - Truck accidents: Crashes involving 18-wheelers, tractor-trailers, semis and big rigs often lead to death due to the massive size of these large commercial trucks.
-Trucking companies have teams of attorneys ready to fight your claim, putting you at a huge disadvantage, but you can level the playing field with Georgia wrongful death attorney George S. Johnson.
+Trucking companies have teams of attorneys ready to fight your claim, putting you at a huge disadvantage, but you can level the playing field with one of our Georgia wrongful death attorneys.